Are you planning on growing Thai basil indoors? Then don’t think twice! This herb can easily grow inside just like its mother—the common basil.

-Afterward, you should immerse the cutting in a glass of water.
-Keep it away from direct sunlight and be sure to change the water every other day.
+After that, you should immerse the cutting in a glass of water.
+Keep it away from direct sunlight.
+And be sure to change the water every other day.

 After two to three weeks, the cutting will grow a well-developed root system.
-At this point, it will be ready to be moved to a pot so that it can grow as a plant.
+Now you can move it to a pot to grow into a plant.

-Note: Once you have moved the cutting to its own pot, you must make sure that you keep it away from light for 48 hours so as not to stunt its growth.
+Note: Once you have moved the cutting to its own pot, you must keep it away from light for 48 hours so as not to stunt its growth.

 When it comes to success in growing Thai basil indoors, it all depends on how well you look after the plant.

-In this section, I’ll discuss all the factors that play an important role in the survival and development of Thai basil inside, so that you will be fully prepared to care for the plant.
+Here, I’ll discuss all the factors for the survival and development of Thai basil inside.
+That way, you will be prepared to care for the plant.

-The medium your Thai basil grows in is one of the most important factors in its development, especially if it is contained in a pot.
+The medium of your Thai basil is one of the most critical factors in its development.
+The medium is especially important if you’ve potted the plant.

-Here, choosing the ideal soil for your Thai basil improves the plant’s survival chances, growth rate, flavor, immunity to disease, and much more.
+Choosing the ideal soil for your Thai basil is imperative.
+That will improve the chances of survival, growth rate, flavor, immunity to disease, and much more.

 Practices have shown that Thai basil grows best in moderately well-drained and rich soil.

-We recommend the popular Foxfarm Ocean Forest® Potting Soil as it has those exact properties and is very suitable for your plant.
+We recommend the popular Foxfarm Ocean Forest® Potting Soil.
+It has those exact properties and is more than suitable for your plant.

-At the same time, you can’t leave your Thai basil without feeding it on a regular basis.
+At the same time, you can’t leave your Thai basil without feeding it regularly.